RijulT/examples/csvfileloader/readme.md

 To invoke, change to the directly containing the binary distribution files and type: dotnet FalkonryCSVLoader.dll --help

-This will product an output similar to that shown here, explaining the various parameters that are supported:
+This will produce an output similar to that shown here, explaining the various parameters that are supported:

 FalkonryCSVLoader 0.5.0
 Falkonry, Inc